Shiro836/lenovo_thinkbook_g7_plus_asp_linux_fixes/README.md

 ```bash
 echo "0489 e111" | sudo tee /sys/bus/usb/drivers/btusb/new_id
 ```
-"0489 e111" is taken from lsusb output
+"0489 e111" is taken from lsusb output</br>
-There is no problem if you use arch with latest kernel
+You don't need command above if you use arch with latest kernel

 # Suspend
 ## Fix: